 - Refurbish and renew, or

-- Decommission, remove

-infrastructure and restore site to
+- Decommission, remove infrastructure and restore site to original condition

-original condition

 - Recycle components

-Collinsville Green Energy Hub indicative project area
+Collinsville Green Energy Hub indicative project layout

-The project area is near Collinsville and south-west of Bowen in the Whitsunday Region of Queensland.
+The project area is near Collinsville and south-west of Bowen in the Whitsunday region of Queensland.
+The project layout shown above is indicative and subject to change.

-Questions and feedback
+Questions and input welcome

-Ark Energy appreciates the importance of involving community members and local stakeholders, to ensure local priorities and concerns are considered, and to help develop meaningful and lasting community benefits.

-Input is welcome at any time and can be sent directly to the project team or via the online feedback form under the 'Feedback' tab on the project website.

-Interested community members are also encouraged to stay up to date on the project by registering for newsletters, which are available by email or post - details below.
+Ark Energy appreciates the importance of involving community members and local stakeholders, to ensure consideration of local priorities and provide meaningful and lasting community benefits.
+Questions and feedback are welcome at any time and can be sent directly to the project team via the contact details below or the online form under the 'Feedback' tab on the website.
+Interested community members are also encouraged to register for newsletters - details below - and local suppliers encouraged to register their interest via the 'Suppliers' form on the website.